hukhho/python-email-validator/README.md

 Step 4: Check the output

 The script will prompt you to select the input Excel file.
 Once selected, it will process the file and add the email status to a new column.
-The output file will be saved in the same directory as the input file with "_output" appended to the filename.
+The output file will be saved in the same directory as the input file with filename "output.xlsx".

 ## License